hanwendong1/VirtualGaming/content/4-Catan.md

 #### SETUP
 1. Log in to the site
 2. Join the newly created designated room
-3. You begin the game by placing one settlement and one connecting road, then another settlement and another connecting road.
+3. Each player begins the game by placing one settlement and one connecting road, then another settlement and another connecting road in reverse turn order.
 4. Receive the resources in the terrain hexes adjacent to your second settlement.

 #### GAMEPLAY